It's a pimple or abscess that forms on your upper or lower eyelid.

 Sometimes the bacteria that normally live on the surface of your eyelid block an oil duct.
 Then it gets inflamed.
 Other times, germs and dead skin cells get trapped on the edge of your eyelid.

-An external stye starts as a pimple next to an eyelash.
-It turns into a red, painful bump that may last several days before it bursts and then heals.
-Some external styes are short-lived and heal on their own, while others may require the care of your eye doctor.
+Most of the time a stye starts as a pimple next to an eyelash.
+It turns into a red, painful bump that can last several days before it bursts and then heals.
+Some styes are short-lived and heal on their own.
+Others may require a doctor’s care.

-An internal stye (on the underside of the lid) also causes a red, painful bump, but its location prevents the familiar whitehead from appearing on the eyelid.
-The internal stye may disappear completely once the infection is past, or it may leave a small fluid-filled cyst that may have to be opened and drained.
+Styes are usually on the surface of your eyelid and easy to see.
+But they can form deep inside your eyelid.
+An internal stye (on the underside of your lid) also causes a red, painful bump.
+But its location prevents a whitehead from showing up on your eyelid.
+This type can also go away once the infection is gone.
+Some leave a small fluid-filled cyst that your doctor will have to cut open and drain.

 What Causes Styes?